woodwardmw/MLZoomcamp-IMDB-ratings-predictor/README.md

 Although it was trained on movie data, there's no reason why the reviews need necessarily be restricted to movies...

 ![example](https://github.com/woodwardmw/MLZoomcamp-IMDB-ratings-predictor/raw/main/images/test%20examples/Screenshot%20from%202021-12-13%2021-31-01.png)

+## References
+<a id="1">[1]</a>
+Maas, A., Daly, R., Pham, P., Huang, D., Ng, A., & Potts, C. (2011).
+Learning Word Vectors for Sentiment Analysis.
+In Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies (pp. 142–150).
+Association for Computational Linguistics.